 Page settings start with the selection of the paper format and the margins.
-The paper format reaches from the European DIN A5 to DIN A2 format, both in portrait and land-scape mode, and covers also other formats such as Letter and Tabloid.
-A wild format of 20×20 cm is also available.
+The paper format reaches from the European DIN A5 to DIN A2 format, both in portrait and landscape mode, and covers also other formats such as Letter and Tabloid.
+A wild format of 20×20cm is also available.
 It can be defined whether a frame should be placed around the graph, its thickness and colour.
 If the thickness is zero, no frame is shown.
 The checkbox 'Avoid FillRect' should be marked if the file import does not work properly.
 Sometimes the FillRect command is not understood properly.
 Comments can be switched on and off.
-In some UHD screens it may happen that your image is smaller than the available space in the windows.
-You may increase the percentage value in the field 'Adapt image size' to make the image larger.
+Depending on settings of the operating system, resulting font sizes may differ from the programmed sizes; so look below how to calibrate this value.

 Advanced page settings is available with some applications.
 It start as above with the selection of the paper format (and colour), and the margins.
 The paper format reaches from the European DIN A5 to DIN A2 format, both in portrait and landscape mode, and covers also other formats such as Letter and Tabloid.
-A wild format of 20×20cm is also available.
+A wild format of 20×20 cm is also available.
 Based on the selected paper format and the margins, the size of the resulting graph is calculated.
 It can be defined whether a frame should be placed around the graph, its thickness and colour.
 If the thickness is zero, no frame is shown.
 It is possible to draw a raster (this is more for test purposes).
 The checkbox 'Avoid FillRect' should be marked if the file import does not work properly.
 Sometimes the FillRect command is not understood properly.
 In the EMF and WMF output, margins can be suppressed completely.
-This makes sense if you nee the graphic in a specific size and you want to import it as it is, without occupying a whole page.
-Comments can be switched on and off, a date stamp can be printed in the left upper corner.
+This makes sense if you need the graphic in a specific size and you want to import it as it is, without occupying a whole page.
+Comments can be switched on and off, a date & time stamp can Figure 4.6.
+Advanced page settings. be printed in the left upper corner.
 The export format may vary from application to application.
 When JPG is selected, the quality of the JPG export can be defined (where 0 is the worst and 100 the best).
-In some UHD screens it may happen that your image is smaller than the available space in the windows.
-You may increase the percentage value in the field 'Adapt image size' to make the image larger.
-This setting has no influence on the vector graph output.
+Depending on settings of the operating system, resulting font sizes may differ from the programmed sizes; so look below how to calibrate this value.

 Figure 4.5.
-Page settings.
+Standard page settings.